 While financing a Rolex can make ownership more accessible, it’s essential to weigh the advantages and disadvantages.

-Early Repayment – Customers have the option to repay the financing amount ahead of schedule.
+Early repayment – You have the flexibility to repay the financing amount early.

-– Like a fixed savings plan you must make the monthly payments to pay off your asset over time.
+Financial obligation – Similar to a fixed savings plan, you must make the monthly payments to pay off the loan.
+At the same time, your assets increase because the watch is 100% yours.

 Before you decide to finance your next luxury watch, you should consider the following:

-Owning a Rolex or any other luxury watch is a symbol of achievement, a lifelong asset telling your story which can be passed on over generations and opens up a fantastic community to be part of – if you like.
+Owning a Rolex or other luxury watch is a symbol of success, a sustainable asset that tells your story, can be passed down through generations and offers you the opportunity to become part of a great community – if you so choose.

 If you have any questions, we welcome you to reach out to us an write us an e-mail to contact@yourasset.com.